 About Aditi Verma

 Aditi is a mom, writer, certified wisdom coach for kids ages 7 to 12 and certified teen wisdom coach for teens and youths ages 13 to 23.
 She believes it is vital for children to be balanced emotionally and intellectually to be successful in life.
 With Empower and Help, Aditi hopes to bring that balance into children’s lives by focusing on emotional intelligence and value-based learning.
-She also personal growth within parents will natural lead to personal growth in children and so she also provides support and workshop for parents.
+She believes personal growth within parents will natural lead to personal growth in children and so she also provides support and workshop for parents.
 Her vision is that of a connection, empowered and happy family for all her clients.